PatrickBruso/interview/README.md

 10. Slice and Splice - JS
 11. Simple filter program - JS
 12. Find index of num in sorted array - JS
+13. Chop array into chunks of given size - JS